How Do You Control Uniform Costs When Employee Turnover Is High?

 Uniforms can be issued directly to employees as they start, helping them arrive job-ready without delay.

-Cost control in high-turnover environments is easier to maintain when ordering rules are enforced at the system level.
-A managed uniform platform helps align purchasing with company policy instead of relying on manual oversight.
+Cost control in high turnover environments is easier to maintain when ordering rules are enforced at the system level rather than relying on manual oversight.

-The Proximity System™ is designed to support this type of structured control by managing eligibility, allowances, and visibility throughout the uniform lifecycle.
+A cloud-based uniform management system allows organizations to apply structured controls across the entire uniform lifecycle.
+Unitec’s Proximity System™ is designed to support this type of structured governance by managing eligibility, allowances, and visibility in real time.

 Role-based eligibility

-Employees only see items approved for their job function, which can help reduce unnecessary or incorrect orders.
+Employees only see items approved for their job function, which helps reduce unnecessary or incorrect orders.

 Allowance controls

-Dollar or item based limits can be applied by role, department, or anniversary cycle.
+Dollar or item-based limits can be applied by role, department, anniversary cycle, or fiscal year to align spending with budget planning.

 Program reporting